 A life governed by the principles of Karma Yoga differs greatly from an ordinary life.

-In ordinary life, no matter what the conditions may be, the chief aim of people consists in avoiding all unpleasantnesses, difficulties and discomforts, as far as this is possible.
+In ordinary life (no matter what the conditions may be), the chief aim of people consists in avoiding all unpleasantnesses, difficulties and discomforts, as far as this is possible.

 In a life governed by the principles of Karma Yoga, a person does not seek to avoid unpleasantnesses or discomforts.
+On the contrary, they welcome them, for they afford that person a chance of overcoming them.

 From the point of view of Karma Yoga, if life offered no difficulties then it would be necessary to create them artificially.